-The City of Bellevue manages the wastewater, water, and storm and surface water utilities, as well as solid waste management activities.
-The wastewater and water utilities serve the city and several jurisdictions outside the city limits and are self-supporting enterprise operations, separate from the city General Fund.
-The wastewater collection system discharges into larger pipes owned and operated by the King County Wastewater Treatment Division that transports the sewage for treatment and eventual discharge into Puget Sound.
-The wastewater utility serves about 35,000 customers across 37 square miles, including Medina, Clyde Hill, Hunts Point, Yarrow Point, and Beaux Arts and includes approximately 524 miles of mainline pipes, 130 miles of service stubs, and 46 pump and lift stations.
-Bellevue owns 15 miles of submerged wastewater pipeline
+the sewage for treatment and eventual discharge into Puget Sound.
+The wastewater utility serves over 35,000 customers across 37 square miles, including Medina, Clyde Hill, Hunts Point, Yarrow Point, and Beaux Arts and includes approximately 524 miles of mainline pipes, 130 miles of service stubs, and 46 pump and lift stations.
+Bellevue owns 15 miles of submerged wastewater pipeline in Lake Washington and 4 miles of submerged wastewater pipeline in Lake Sammamish.
+Management of the lake lines is critical to maintaining and protecting water quality in Lake Washington and Lake Sammamish.